Abdy01/DVWA-Walkthrough/SQL-Injection(Blind)/README.md

 </p>

 We can see that the version starts with `10.`.
 If you already completed SQL Injection part, you know that the version in my case is `10.11.6-MariaDB-2`.<br/>
 Of course the process is not simple and requires a lot of time.
-For exploitations like this, automation is the key.<br/>
-You can create your own scripts or use known tools.<br/>
+For exploitations like this, automation is the key.
+You can create your own scripts or use known tools.

 Source code:
 ```php